-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, Xbox One, Xbox Series X/S, PS4, PS5

-As the fifteenth main installment in the Final Fantasy Series, this game offers an open-world environment with an action-based battle system.
+Final Fantasy XV offers players a vast open-world environment to explore along with an action-based battle system.
 Final Fantasy XV takes place in the fictional world of Eos.
-The world has become dominated by an empire that seeks to control a magical crystal.
-Players must take on the role of Noctis Lucis Caelum and save Eos from eternal darkness.
+The world of Eos is almost entirely dominated by the empire of Niflheim, who seek control of the magical Crystal protected by the Lucian royal family.
+Insomnia, the capital of Lucis, is the only place free from the empire, and on the eve of peace negotiations, Niflheim decides to attack this last stronghold and steal the Crystal they so desperately seek.
+Noctis, the heir to the Lucian throne, goes on a quest with his buddies to get the Crystal back and kick some Niflheim butt.
 Check out Final Fantasy XV on PC, as well as Xbox and PlayStation consoles.

 #44 Nier: Automata